Ikaris

 Ikaris is a fictional character appearing in American comic books published by Marvel Comics.
 He first appeared in The Eternals #1 (July 1976) and was created by Jack Kirby.
 The character is depicted as a member of a race known as the Eternals.

 Richard Madden played Ikaris in the Marvel Cinematic Universe, debuting in Eternals (2021).

 Publication history

 Ikaris first appeared in Eternals #1 (July 1976) and was created by Jack Kirby.

 Neil Gaiman, with artist John Romita, Jr., created a 2006 miniseries, which helped bring the Eternals' role in the modern Marvel Universe up-to-date.
 Originally solicited as a six-issue series, an extra issue was added to the run, because, according to editor Nick Lowe, "There was too much story to fit into the structure we set for ourselves.
 Neil was starting issue five and told me that he might need a seventh issue.
 He just had too much story to fit in six issues (even with the first and sixth double-sized)".

-Ikaris also appears in All-New Invaders as a villain, when he is controlled by the Kree, who use the God's Whisper on him.